This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - directly or indirectly result in bid rigging or collusive bidding; or

 Tie-in agreements, exclusive supply agreements, exclusive distribution agreements, refusal to deal and resale price maintenance agreements causing or likely to cause an appreciable adverse effect on competition in India, are considered anti-competitive.
 These types of ‘vertical agreement’ have been subjected to review by the Competition Commission of India (CCI), which is the regulator under the Competition Act.
-The provisions relating to anti-competitive agreements do not apply to agreements relating to protection of intellectual property rights or agreements for export of goods.
+However, the right to impose reasonable conditions for protecting intellectual property rights and the rights of any person in relation to production, supply, distribution or control for export of goods are not restricted under the Act.

 Abuse of dominant position